hyperledger-labs/splice/cluster/README.md

 ### Bootstrapping from a Cluster Data Dump

 To bootstrap a fresh cluster from an ACS and participant identities data dump, set ``process.env.BOOTSTRAPPING_CONFIG`` to a JSON object specifying the cluster and the date the backup is from.
-The most recent backup before the specified date will be used to bootstrap from.

 ```
 export BOOTSTRAPPING_CONFIG='{"cluster": "test-preview", "date": "2023-07-05T12:00:00.000Z"}'
 ```

+The most recent backup before the specified date will be used to bootstrap from.
+We only search for backups within an interval of 2 hours though, so if no backup exists on [Google Cloud Storage](https://console.cloud.google.com/storage/browser/da-cn-data-dumps) that is timestamped (as per its file name) at at most 2 hours before the specified date, your deployment attempt will fail.

 When [deploying via CI](#manually-deploying-via-ci), you can use the `bootstrapping-config` parameter (in addition to `run-job`) to set the bootstrapping config (same format as above).